pnpm/pnpm.io/docs/cli/install.md

 * Default: **false**
 * Type: **Boolean**

 If true, staleness checks for cached data will be bypassed, but missing data will be requested from the server.
 To force full offline mode, use `--offline`.

 ### --ignore-scripts

 * Default: **false**
 * Type: **Boolean**

 Do not execute any scripts defined in the project `package.json` and its dependencies.

 > Note: this flag does not prevent the execution of [pnpmfile.js](../pnpmfile)

 ### --prod, -P

 pnpm will not install any package listed in `devDependencies` if the `NODE_ENV` environment variable is set to production.
-Use this flag to instruct pnpm to ignore `NODE_ENV` and take its production-or-not status from this flag instead.
+Use this flag to instruct pnpm to ignore `NODE_ENV` and take its production status from this flag instead.

 ### --dev, -D